Whoa! I started this blog in 2007. That’s 18 years ago.

 For lack of any better term I referred to the new school of SEO simply as “SEO 2.0”

-My blog is still called SEO 2.0 despite the “2.0” hype being long gone and most things “2.0” being self-evident by now.
+My blog is still called seo2.blog despite the “2.0” hype being long gone.

 I was preaching business blogging, social media and relationships long before they became mainstream.

-For some reason I have stayed with SEO no matter what attention seeking bloggers are saying.
+For some reason I have stayed with SEO no matter what attention seeking pundits say.

-When it was 2012 and the world was about to end according to the annoying doom-sayers everywhere I didn’t hide in the closet either.
+In 2012 and “the world was about to end” according to the annoying doom-sayers everywhere I didn’t hide in the closet either.

 I’m not the natural born optimist though.
 So it’s not just me laughing off everything and keeping calm and optimizing forever.